 Vertipedia and Wikipedia are different tools - both have useful roles.
 Vertipedia is built upon relational database principles, which allows data relationships to be developed automatically and reduces the need for a large number of contributors.
 Vertipedia provides access to all VFS resources (documents, etc.) that are not readily available elsewhere.
 Vertipedia integrates all the major elements of VTOL aircraft reference data (e.g. milestones, biographies, aircraft) together, which cannot easily be done using other tools like Wikipedia.

 Vertipedia enables the rating structure for an engine to be defined.
 The rated power for an engine is assumed to equal the maximum power, under non-emergency conditions - normally the Take-off power.
 All engine powers are uninstalled at SL ISA conditions.
-Many engines are de-rated for specific aircraft installations.
-Where this is known, the engine is described using the name template '[Engine designation] (de-rated for use on [Aircraft ABC])'.
+Many engines are de-rated or limited for specific aircraft installations.
+Where this is known, the engine is described using the name template '[Engine designation] (as used on [Aircraft ABC])'.
 Gearbox torque limits are not currently available.

 Images can be added directly into Vertipedia or from the VFS Gallery using the Contributor functions.
 Adding images from the Gallery is the easier option by far.
 It is important that a contributor only uses images for the exact model of aircraft in question (e.g. Bell AH-1Z rather than a generic image of an AH-1).
 The images section for a specific aircraft aims to provide a complete view of the key characteristics of the aircraft and there is no limit to the number of images that can be used.